In-Depth Analysis

 M1 Finance Overview

-Our review of M1 Finance begins with founder Brian Barnes, who started investing at a young age.
+Our review begins with founder Brian Barnes, who started investing at a young age.
 Over the years, Barnes realized there weren’t many automated resources that could execute the tasks of advising, automatic deposits, and portfolio building.

 He sought to create an investment space where investors could have their investment activities run on an automatic basis.